Everything you need to start running a validator

 Mailbox'slatest merkle root.
 Securing this key is important.
 If it is compromised, attackers can attempt to falsify messages, causing the validator to be slashed.

 The Hyperlane validator agent currently supports storing signatures on AWS S3 using the same AWS API key above, as well as storing signatures in the local filesystem for testing.

-Validators can compile the Rust binary themselves, or run a Docker image provided by Abacus Works.
-The binary is completely stateless and can be run using your favorite cloud service.
+Validators can compile the Rust binary themselves or run a Docker image provided by Abacus Works.
+The binary can be run using your favorite cloud service.
 You can even run multiple instances of them in different regions for high availability, as Hyperlane has no notion of "double signing".